utahstreetlabs/scout-plugins/disk_inode_usage/README.markdown

 Disk Inode Usage
 ================

 A plugin for tracking inode usage.
 This is most useful for those times when you get `No space left on device` errors, but `df -h` shows plenty of space.
-In those cases, it's usually a matter of running out of inodes
+In those cases, it's usually a matter of running out of inodes.

 Triggers